 However, you can override this and choose to install the update anyway.
 After all, you can always downgrade back to your current version of Windows 10 if you have any problems, assuming you choose to do so within 10 days after upgrading.
 There’s some risk here, but you are still installing a stable operating system update.

-To force the update, just visit Microsoft’s Download Windows 10 page.
-Click the “Update now” button to download the Update Assistant tool, and then run the tool to update to the latest version of Windows 10.
+You can also visit Microsoft’s Download Windows 10 page to update.
+Click the “Update now” button to download the Update Assistant tool, and then run the tool.
+It will upgrade your PC to the latest version of Windows 10.

 If you see a higher version number than 1803 on your system, you’re likely running an unstable Insider Preview version of Windows.
 The next major update is currently codenamed Redstone 5 and is version “1809,” which means it will likely launch in October 2018.